ClarkG77/DungeonAssistant/README.md

 pip install PyQt5

 ## To edit the UI layout
-download and install the [QT Designer](https://build-system.fman.io/qt-designer-download)
+Download and install the [QT Designer](https://build-system.fman.io/qt-designer-download)